 Ubuntu System Access

 To install Node.js, you'll need access to a system running Ubuntu.
-This guide is applicable to various versions of Ubuntu, but it's always a good idea to be on a relatively recent version to ensure compatibility and security.
-You can check your Ubuntu version by opening a terminal and typing cat /etc/lsb-release.
-You can see the version of Ubuntu as the information below:
+This guide applies to various Ubuntu versions, but it's best to use a recent version to ensure compatibility and security.
+Open a terminal and type cat /etc/lsb-release

 DISTRIB_ID=Ubuntu